Microsoft HoloLens 2 brings even more VR power

 The device will be ready to use out of the box for business customers, as well as all Microsoft's own suite of mixed-reality specific solutions on Microsoft Dynamics 365.

-This now comes with a new Guides feature that will allow companies to train workers faster than ever before, offering step-by-step instructions for mechanics, construction workers or maintenance crews.
+This now includes a new Guides feature that will allow companies to train workers faster than ever before, offering step-by-step instructions for mechanics, construction workers or maintenance crews.

 And thanks to the new HoloLens customisation program, companies can tweak the kit to their own needs, adding specific services, apps or branding.